Reports on the Education of the Lower Orders: Commission for education

 Brougham's initial proposed commission into general education was struck down by the House of Lords and the subsequent reiteration for such a commission in the final report was never accepted.
-This left no mechanism to increase the numbers of children educated by promoting the monitorial system, or to persuade for the removal of religious constraints which were a barrier to education for some children.
+This left no mechanism to increase the numbers of children educated by promoting the Monitorial System, or to persuade for the removal of religious constraints which were a barrier to education for some children.

 Public education

 Between 1820 and 1821, Brougham went on to make two attempts at implementing a state education system equivalent to the Scottish Parochial School system, but limited to the educationally deprived rural areas of England & Wales.
 These attempts were through the Education of the Poor Bill, the first attempt in 1820 failed due to resistance to the additional tax burden from such a scheme.
-In the second attempt in 1821, Brougham removed the tax burden and instead proposed to utilise excess funds from charitable endowments through two separate bills.
+In the second attempt in 1821, Brougham removed the tax burden and instead proposed to use excess funds from charitable endowments through two separate bills.
 This time the attempt failed because Protestant Dissenters felt Brougham had made too many compromises to the Anglican church so opposed the bills.
 Just like Whitbread before him, Brougham had been unable to find a compromise which appeased both the established Anglican church and the non-conformists.